molgenis/benchmark-gwas-prio/README.md

 ## About this project

-Using genome wide association studies (GWAS) researchers have found tens of thousands of variants that contribute to disease.
+Using genome wide association studies (GWAS) researchers have found tens of thousands of variants that contribute to the diseases.
 These variants are scattered throughout the genome and are sometimes found within genes but mostly outside genes.
 If a variant is found outside a gene the interpretation of this variant is challenging.
-Many computational methods have been developed that attempt to predict which genes are affected by a variant and which pathways are deregulated.
+Many computational approaches, known as gene prioritization methods, have been developed that attempt to predict which genes are affected by a variant and which pathways are deregulated,

-In this project we made an attempt at benchmarking these methods.
+In this project we aimed to benchmark five well-known gene prioritisation methods.

 * * *